Skip to main content

 About

-Telltale Texas Hold'em is a single player casual simulation game with a comedy theme.
+Telltale Texas Hold'em is a single player survival management game with horror, comedy and post-apocalyptic themes.
 It was developed by Telltale and was released on June 17, 2008.
 It received mostly positive reviews from players.

 Skip User Reviews